Yes that’s right, I needed a surge protector for my garage door opener. I found the perfect one (below).

-I want to share with you what I have determined to be a very high quality choice for effective surge protection (not the cheap protection that you might find in your typical ‘power strip’).
+I want to share with you what I have determined to be a very high quality choice for effective surge protection.
+It’s not the cheap built-in surge protector that you might find in your typical ‘power strip’ (although some of those are good – depending)… Instead, it’s a purpose-built protector, specifically designed just for that purpose.

-I have been using this brand for years, and I can attest to the fact that my various electronic equipment has not blown up through the fiercest of thunderstorms!
+I have been using this brand for years, and I can attest to the fact that my various electronic equipment have not blown up through the fiercest of thunderstorms!

 Okay, enough teasing.
-You want to know what it is?
+You want to know what brand it is?

 While you can certainly pay more for a surge protector, this one is THE most well reviewed and fits a reasonable price point.
 The main selling point for me was their extreme confidence to include a $50K insurance if equipment gets damaged!